arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 Even with the best tooling in the world I would strongly advise against this approach.
 Cost is one huge factor - the cheapest RDS instance is about $12/month, so you have to charge more than that to break even (if you're using AWS- we weren't at the time).
 But the biggest problems come from keeping track of scaling for hundreds or thousands of small databases, and paying performance overhead costs thousands of times.

+\***

+Virtual Private Databases.

+What a lot of enterprise SaaS vendors do is have one single database for all customer data (single tenant).
+They then use features like Virtual Private Database to hide customer A data from customer B. So that if customer A did a “select *” they only see their own data and not all of the other customers data.
+This creates faux multi-tenancy and all done using a single db account.

 <!-- TODO: discuss on twitter -->